Frequently Asked Questions

 What is the mix between face-to-face and electronic interaction?

-Very few of the courses listed here require students to meet in person or face-to-face with an instructor.
-Courses requiring face-to-face meetings are noted in the course description.
+None of the courses in the program require students to meet in person or face-to-face with an instructor.
 Many courses utilize audio and videostreaming class lectures.
 Some students report this is very similar to attending the class live in person.

 How long does it take to complete the program?

 It depends upon which program you decide to complete.
 Certificates can be completed in two years or less.
-Degree completion programs can take as much as four years or more to complete.
+Degree completion programs can take as little as two years or as much as four years or more to complete.
 It really depends on how many courses you take each semester.

 Is there a time limit to complete the program?